Answers to frequently asked questions

 Why does maintenance work take so long?

-The work to be carried out on the A8 involves not only basic maintenance tasks, but also the total renovation of the road infrastructure.
+The work to be carried out on the A8 does not involve basic maintenance tasks, but rather the total renovation of the road infrastructure.
 Some components are displaying clear signs of damage and will also need to be adapted so that they comply with the latest technical and safety standards.
-The stretch between Interlaken-Ost and Brienz passes through fairly steep terrain, and this is why numerous engineering structures (bridges, retaining walls, support structures, etc.) now need to be renovated.
-But the renovation of the tunnel infrastructure will also be a complex and time-consuming task.
+The stretch between Interlaken-Ost and Brienz passes through fairly steep terrain.
+Therefore, numerous engineering structures (bridges, retaining walls, support structures, etc.) now need to be renovated.
+In addition, the renovation of the tunnel infrastructure will also be a complex and time-consuming task.
 This applies especially to the ventilation system in the Giessbach tunnel.

 Is motorway maintenance in Switzerland carried out as a result of a desire for perfection?

 Motorway maintenance is not a luxury, it is an essential road safety factor.
 The requirements placed on the quality of road surfaces and on the infrastructure are very high in Switzerland, especially in view of the major temperature fluctuations they have to withstand here.
 Road surfaces can heat up to around 70° C in mid-summer, and are exposed to temperatures of around -20° C during the winter.
 These fluctuations mean that the right type of construction material has to be used, which must be neither too hard nor too soft.
 Surveys have shown that the majority of the population regard both the structural and the operational maintenance of the motorway network to be appropriate.

 How can I keep myself informed?

 - By consulting the “info” newsletter that is delivered regularly to all households in the Interlaken/Oberhasli region and can be downloaded here (only in German).